gaia-adm/webhook-service/README.md

 Known issues with webhooks:
 - CircleCI and DockerHub webhooks do not support per organization/user settings, webhook must be set individually for each project
-- DockerHub webhook stays in "pending" status forever in case of successful sending (https://github.com/docker/hub-feedback/issues/423)
-- Self-signed certificate for https Webhook URL is supported by GitHub, not supported by DockerHub, Trello